 Laura Babcock, Director

 She is a 1986 graduate of Leadership Sunnyvale, and serves on the Leadership Sunnyvale Board of Directors and the Historical Society Board of Directors.
 Laura brings extensive experience in leadership, project development and project management to this team.
-Laura is a 35 year resident of Sunnyvale, California.
+Laura has been a resident of Sunnyvale, California since 1979.

 Jim Reynolds, President

 Jim is the current president of the Historical Society.
-Jim received a Bachelor’s degree in Physics at Williams College and an MBA from University of Santa Clara.
-He worked for 43 years as an engineer in the semiconductor industry, beginning at Fairchild in the 1960’s and continuing as a VP of Micro Mask in Sunnyvale in the 1970’s.
+He received a Bachelor’s degree in Physics at Williams College and an MBA from the University of Santa Clara.
+Jim worked for 43 years as an engineer in the semiconductor industry, beginning at Fairchild in the 1960s and continuing as a VP of Micro Mask in Sunnyvale in the 1970s.
 In 1981 he became the founder and sole employee of Reynolds Consulting, offering engineering services to the semiconductor industry.
 He retired in 2002.

 Leslie Lawton, Vice-President

-Leslie is a long-time member and docent of the Historical Society and presently is the editor of our monthly newsletter.
-She has owned her own transcription business, We Produce, since 1984 and has lived in Sunnyvale since 1977 but in Santa Clara County since 1959.
+Leslie is a long-time member and docent of the Historical Society and has been the editor of our monthly newsletter since 2007.
+She has owned her own transcription business, We Produce, since 1984 and has lived in Sunnyvale since 1977, but in Santa Clara County since 1959.
 Prior to starting her business she worked for Syntex Pharmaceuticals in Palo Alto for 18 years.
-Her last five years she served as Manager of Community Relations.
+There, she served as Manager of Community Relations.

-Leslie has served as a Board member and President of both the Sunnyvale Chamber of Commerce (6 years) and Sunnyvale Community Services (12 years).
+Leslie has served as a board member and president of both the Sunnyvale Chamber of Commerce (six years) and Sunnyvale Community Services (twelve years).
 She is also a 1999 graduate of Leadership Sunnyvale.

 Jim Fredrickson, Treasurer

 Jim continues to be actively involved in service for the Church of Jesus Christ of Latter-day Saints and has served in many capacities, including leadership and financial roles, for many years.
-Jim and his wife Susan have lived in Sunnyvale for 30 years.
+Jim and his wife Susan have lived in Sunnyvale since 1984.
 They raised their seven children here and were involved in various community organizations including two Little Leagues based in Sunnyvale and the Homestead High School Music Boosters.
 They currently have 13 wonderful grandchildren.

 Linda Kubitz, Secretary